Activities of our members

 The publication and dissemination of the EU Guidelines on food donation by the European Commission was extremely important to foster the recovery and redistribution of surplus food.

-The Fund for European Aid to the most Deprived (FEAD) and the European Food Banks
+The European Social Fund Plus (ESF+) and the European Food Banks

-11 FEBA members are currently receiving food coming from the FEAD and/or national funds/programmes: Belgium, Czech Republic, Estonia, France, Ireland, Italy, Lithuania, Luxembourg, Poland, Slovakia and Spain.
-Although the core mission of FEBA members consists in preventing food waste and reducing food insecurity through the recovery and redistribution of safe and good food rescued from becoming food waste, the FEAD represents a complementary source of supply to the surplus food recovered from the food value chain, and also to other channels such as fruits and vegetables withdrawn from the market and the food collected from individual donations.
+Although the core mission of FEBA Members consists in preventing food waste and reducing food insecurity through the recovery and redistribution of safe and good food rescued from becoming food waste, ESF+ represents a complementary source of supply to the surplus food recovered from the food business operators, and also to other channels such as fruits and vegetables withdrawn from the market and items received through food collections.

 Food collections: an essential activity of the European Food Banks